streamingfast/hivemapper-fleet-management/README.md

 Once joined, you will now see their account in your fleet dashboard view in the Hivemapper Explorer.

 #### Promoting a Driver to Manager
 Within the fleet dashboard of the Hivemapper Explorer, you'll be able to select if any of the accounts listed within your fleet should be given manager status.
-This will allow these accounts to add, modify and remove an [Access Control List](#access-control-list) from a dashcam.
+This will allow these accounts to add, modify and remove an [Access Control List](#access-control-list) from a dashcam, to add drivers to the fleet, to promote a driver to manager, and to change the token split for a driver.

 ## Token Splits